84rt/UandMe/README.md

 - add settings tab
     - deploy on vercel
         - add domain
-    - add greg mode (makes the person who is named "Greg" always right)
+    - add Gert mode (makes the person who is named "Greg" always right)
     - add stripe payments
     - add logging and display it on the page (so that you can see if the app is working)
     - add accounts